ualibweb/UALIB_ChemStructures/README.md

 **Main Workflow for Most Substances**

 1. Draw chemical structures in [ChemAxon MarvinSketch](https://chemaxon.com/products/marvin).
-We endeavored to accurately represent the structures as originally drawn, however in some cases we needed to standardize the structures (see Internal Standardization below).
+We endeavored to accurately represent the structures as originally drawn, however in some cases we needed to standardize the structures (see below).
 2. Export as ChemAxon SMILES (v19.27.0).
 The Daylight variant was typically used.
-Exceptions are when we needed to represent enhanced stereochemistry or radicals.
+Exceptions are when we needed to represent enhanced features such as radicals.
 In these cases, CXSMILES were used.
 3. Calculate InChIKeys (v1.05 as computed by ChemAxon molconvert v19.27.0).
-4. Create a tab delimited file with an index number for each substance (i.e., UALIB-###), citation, permalink to the thesis record, and substance name.
-The substance name given in the dissertation is used.
-Often the name is a systematic or common name, but other times the only name given is a non-descriptive name like "Compound 50".
-Since PubChem computes the IUPAC name of submitted substances, we decided not to compute systematic names locally and use the name given in the thesis.
-Non-descriptive names such as "Compound 50" were generally not submitted to PubChem as these have limited value to the searcher.
-In addition, when it was obvious that there was a structure to name mismatch, we assumed the structure was correct, and did not submit the name to PubChem.
-Both the non-descriptive names and mismatched names were maintained in the local raw data files for reference.
+4. Create a tab delimited file with an index number for each substance (i.e., UALIB-###), citation, permalink to the thesis record, and substance name (or ID) from the thesis.
 5. Check for duplicates with prior indexed substances with the InChIKey using a shell sort command.
 Any duplicates are assigned the same local Registry ID (i.e., UALIB-###) and noted in the REGID file.
 6. Import the tabbed text file into an RDKit Pandas dataframe to calculate the InChIs, InChIKeys (InChIs v1.05 as computed by RDKit 2019.09.2 release), write kekulized SMILES, and generate the SDfile.
-Note that enhanced stereochemistry and radicals are not represented in RDKit SMILES, but they are flagged in the connection table.
+Note that enhanced features are not represented in exported RDKit SMILES, but they are flagged in the connection table.
 7. Compare RDKit and ChemAxon InChIKeys (this helps catch any issues with SMILES parsing across the toolkits).
 If the InChIKeys do not match, we figure out the issue before adding the structure to the local Registry Index.
 8. Submit the SDfile to PubChem.
 9. Update the UALIB_Chemical_Structures_REGID files
 10. Create a record on our [Institutional Repository](https://ir.ua.edu/) with the SDfile and associated thesis references.

+**Note on Substance Names and Thesis Substance IDs**

+For UALIB-1 through UALIB-1364, if a descriptive name was provided for the substance, we included that in the data and in the PubChem SUBSTANCE_SYNONYM tag.
+However, including the substance names quickly proved too time consuming.
+After UALIB-1364, we included a local Substance ID (often the ID given in the thesis) instead of a name.
+These are useful internally only for tracking and not submitted to PubChem.
+Given that PubChem computes IUPAC names for submitted structures and the names provided in theses most often appeared to be a software generated systematic name, we felt it was higher value to focus on getting as many structures as we can out of the theses and discoverable as a priority for the community.

 **Special Case: Dative Bonds Workflow**